 As the garden labor slows, the woodpiles beckon.
 I’ve already started on the two-cord mound beside the driveway, shuttling wheelbarrow loads to the woodshed and stacking them inside.

 Another couple of cords need splitting.
 Both woodstoves need new gaskets.
 We need to finish fencing a yard for the hens before cleaning the henhouse.
-We’ll have to drain and store the irrigation hoses and the pump, and plant the greenhouse crops that will supply us with fresh greens all winter.
+We’ll have to drain and store the irrigation hoses and the pump and plant the greenhouse crops that will supply us with fresh greens all winter.

-Then we get into the cold-weather work: tending woodfires, hauling ashes, shoveling snow.
+Eventually, we get into the cold-weather work: tending woodfires, hauling ashes, shoveling snow.
 And in April, the cycle begins again, when I sow seedlings under lights for later transplant.

 For me, “vacation” is a state of mind, a psychological place to let go of the humdrum, discover something startlingly new or astonishingly old.